zcutlip/pyonepassword/AUTHENTICATION.md

 # `pyonepassword` Authentication

-This document an attempt to describe how `pyonepassword`, specifically the `OP` class handles authenticaiton to the caller's 1Password account via the `op` CLI command.
-Authentication with `op` has become sufficiently complex that in-lin pydoc documentation is no longer sufficient.
+This document an attempt to describe how `pyonepassword`, specifically the `OP` class, handles authentication to the user's 1Password account via the `op` CLI command.
+Authentication with `op` has become sufficiently complex that in-line pydoc documentation is no longer sufficient.

 As the `op` command has evolved, it has added additional support scenarios for authentication.
-As such, `pyonepassword` has eveolved to support those scenarious as closely as possible.
+As such, `pyonepassword` has evolved to support those scenarious as closely as possible.
 As those two evolve together, this document should also be kept up to date to reflect the

 ## Authentication Scenarios